justin8953/softwaregrouproject/Note/development_note/Github.md

 ### Version Control
   - Version Control
     - Definition: A category of software tools that help a software team manage changes to source code over time.
     - Benefits:
-      - Protect source code from both catastrophe and the casual degration of human error adn unintended consequences.
+      - Protect source code from both catastrophe and the casual degradation of human error adn unintended consequences.
       - Help teams tracking every individual change by each contributor and helping prevent concurrent work from conflicting
     - Outcome:
       - Good version control software supports a developer's preferred workflow without imposing one particular way of working.
       - Great version control systems facilitate a smooth and continuous flow of changes to the code rather than the frustrating and clumsy mechanism of file locking.
   - Version Control System ( VCS ) such as Git
     - Benefit
       - A complete long-term change history of every file.
       - Branching and merging
       - Traceability
 ### **DVCS** ( Distributed Version Control System) Ex: Git
   - Every developer's working copy of the code is also a repository that can contain the full history change
- - Benfits
+    - Benefit
       1. Performance
         - Committing new changes
         - Branching
         - Merging
         - Comparing past versions
       2. Security
         - The content of the files as well as the true relationships between files and directories, versions, tags and commits, all of these objects in the Git repository are secured with a cryptographically secure hashing algorithm called SHA1.
       3. Flexibility
-    - in support for various kinds of nonlinear development workflows, in its efficiency in both small and large projects and in its compatibility with many existing systems and protocols.
+        - in support for various kinds of nonlinear development workflow, in its efficiency in both small and large projects and in its compatibility with many existing systems and protocols.

 ### Basic Usage
   1. Setting up a repository
-   - Initialising a new repsitory
+    - Initialising a new repository
-      - Versioning an existing project with a new git repository
+      - Versioning an existing project with a new git repository [Advanced Topic `git bare`](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-init)
       ```
       cd /path/to/your/existing/code
       git init
       ```
-      - Cloing an existing repository
+      - Cloning an existing repository [Advanced Topic with other config options](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-clone)
       ` git clone <repo url> `
-      - `git clone` verus `git init`
+      - `git clone` versus `git init`
         - both can be used to initialise a new repository.
         - `git clone` is dependent on `git initi`
         - `git clone` first calls `git init` to create a new repository.
            It then copies the data from the existing repository, and checks out a new set of working files.
-   - Saving changes to the repository
+  2. Saving changes to the repository
     - Steps
-         1. Change directiories to `/path/to/project`
+      1. Change directories to `/path/to/project`
-         2. `git add` the file to the repository staing area
+      2. `git add` the file to the repository staging area
       3. Create a new commit with a message
+    - `git add` and `git commit` commands mean to record versions of a project into the repository's history
+    - Git add
+      - The git add command adds a change in the working directory to the staging area.
+It tells Git that you want to include updates to a particular file in the next commit.
+      - Staging area
+        - it can be a buffer between the working directory and the project history.
+        - you can make all sorts of edits to unrelated files, then go back and split them up into logical commits by adding related changes to the stage and commit them piece-by-piece.
+      - Common options
+        - `git add <file>`
+        - `git add <directory>`
+    - Git commit
+      -  Commits can be thought of as snapshots or milestones along the timeline of a Git project.
+      - Common option
+        - `git commit -a` : Commit a snapshot of all changes in the working directory.
+This only includes modifications to tracked files
+        - `git commit -m` : A shortcut command that immediately creates a commit with a passed commit message.
+    - Git diff
+      - Comparing changes with `git diff`
+      - The git diff command is often used along with git status and git log to analyze the current state of a Git repo.
+      - Comparison input: `diff --git a/diff_test.txt b/diff_test.txt`

-      -
+    - Ex.
       ```
       cd /path/to/project
       git add test.c
       git commit -m "add test.c"
       ```

-   - Repo-to-repo collaboration
+  3. Repo-to-repo collaboration
       - Configuration & Set up
          - Once you have a remote repo setup, you will need to add a remote repo url to local git config `git remote add <remote_name> <remote_repo_url>`